CodePushGo/website/src/content/blog/en/how-to-send-specific-version-to-users.md

 I will just suggest you to store it in a database, that will facilitate your life later.

-Then in your backend you have to send it to Capgo backend too.
+Then in your backend you have to send it to CodePushGo backend too.
 Below two code examples:
 <details>
   <summary>NodeJS</summary>